 Our proposed forward legislative agenda consists of three Bills that will be developed over the next few years:

-- Intellectual Property Laws Amendment (A modern designs system) Bill: Subject to Government approval, this Bill will include accepted recommendations from the former Advisory Council on Intellectual Property's 2015 review of the designs system and some other high-priority designs matters.
-Consultation on a number of policy proposals for inclusion in this Bill is proposed to commence in 2018-19.
+- Intellectual Property Laws Amendment (A modern designs system) Bill: Subject to Government approval, this Bill will include accepted recommendations from the former Advisory Council on Intellectual Property's (ACIP) 2015 review of the designs system along with some other high-priority designs matters.
+Consultation on a number of policy proposals for inclusion in this Bill is proposed to commence in 2019.